-Area-based conservation is a cornerstone of the global commitment to conserve irreplaceable species and ecosystems and ensure that nature can continue to provide the resources and services that are vital for the future of the planet and humankind.
+Area-based conservation is a cornerstone of the global commitment to conserve irreplaceable biodiversity and ensure that nature can continue to provide the resources and services that are vital for the future of the planet and humankind.
 These services include providing clean water, reducing the impact of climate change, offering recreational opportunities, and sustaining the culture and livelihoods of local people.
 Re:wild works with our local partners to ensure that parks, reserves, and Indigenous Peoples' territories are managed effectively and fairly, and are protected from threats such as logging, mining, and poaching.
-Depending on the needs of our partners, we help with management planning, protection, environmental crime prevention, training, species conservation, and collaborative management between local people and authorities that respects rights and ensures the long-term future of the rare and wonderful.
+Depending on the needs of our partners, we help with improving adaptive management, protection, environmental crime prevention, individual and organizational capacity development, species conservation, and collaborative management between local people and authorities that respects rights and ensures the long-term future of the rare and wonderful.